 As journalist Igor Dotsenko notes, in 2017, strange manipulations began to occur with real estate and land in Obolon.
 And this despite the fact that the land plot at this address is communal, that is, it actually belongs to the territorial community of the city of Kyiv represented by the capital city council.

 According to data from the State Register of Rights, private notary Oleg Boyko in April 2017 made a decision on state registration of rights and encumbrances, according to which the Epika-2017 company registered private ownership of a complex of buildings and structures at the address: st. Lebedinskaya, 6.
 Note: not for the entire plot, but only for part of it.
-The basis for these actions is a certificate from the BTI, which states that the property was registered with the private enterprise “F.F.-Service” allegedly back in 1998.
+The basis for these actions is a certificate from the BTI, which notes that the property was registered with the private enterprise “F.F.-Service” allegedly back in 1998.

-It should be added that representatives of the Kiev City Council assure: the ownership of the specified real estate object under the private enterprise “F.F.-Service” was not registered on the basis of the 1998 purchase and sale agreement.
+It should be added that representatives of the Kiev City Council assure: the ownership of the specified real estate property under the private enterprise “F.F.-Service” was not registered on the basis of the 1998 purchase and sale agreement.
 Using the specified registration number for the non-residential fund, registration was carried out for real estate objects at a different address.

-And according to the register books of the enterprise “Kiev City Bureau of Technical Inventory”, at the address in Kiev, st. Lebedinskaya, 6 for non-residential property, the ownership of the industrial complex was registered with another legal entity.
+And according to the register books of the enterprise “Kiev City Bureau of Technical Inventory”, at the address in Kyiv, st. Lebedinskaya, 6 for non-residential property, the ownership of the industrial complex was registered with another legal entity.

 Does this indicate that the contract is fictitious?